MONK-system/linuxConfig/README.md

     source ~/.profile

 It will now auto-run every time you log into the user.

-Need to add you IP under ALLOWED_HOSTS in monksystem/settings.py (Find it with "ip a") If you get OperationalError at / no such table: django_session, run python manage.py migrate

 # Vagrant Setup
 There is a Vagrant box for the system, which you can install with the following steps: